Three Honors Students Secure Prestigious Goldwater Scholarship

 Field of Study: Engineering

 Career Goal: Ph.D. in Controls Engineering.
-Conduct research in the automation and
+Conduct research in the automation and control of unmanned vehicles in government or industry research labs.

 Mentor(s): He Bai, Jamey Jacob, Jemin George